-Sportsman-like Conduct - Refers to the expected and acceptable behavior of all pitchers while on or near the courts.
-(See page 20, Rule 12, Section B)
+Sportsmanship-like Conduct - Refers to the expected and acceptable behavior of all pitchers while on or near the courts.
+(See page 21, Rule 12, Section B)

 Stakes - The stake is the target at which the shoe is pitched.
-(See page 40, II - SPECIFICATIONS FOR COURT LAYOUT, Section B.6; and diagrams on inside back cover and page 48)
+(See page 41, II - SPECIFICATIONS FOR COURT LAYOUT, Section B.6; also see diagrams on inside front cover and inside back cover)